bhuman/SimRobot/README.md

 ## Opening a Scene File

 After SimRobot is started, an example scene file in `Scenes` can be opened.
-Then, different parts of the scene tree can be opened by double-clicking them.
+Then, different parts of the scene graph can be opened by double-clicking them.